 With the help of local citizens reporting infestations and limiting firewood movement, ALB can be controlled in Ohio as seen in other states where infestations were found.
-In 2018, ALB was successfully eradicated from both satellite quarantines of Monroe and Stonelick/Batavia townships after finding no signs of the beetle after completing its final round of tree inspection surveys.
+In 2018, the ALB quarantine was removed from the Monroe and Stonelick/Batavia townships after finding no signs of the beetle after completing its final round of tree inspection surveys.
 In April 2022, a 7.5 square mile section around East Fork State Park and William H. Harsha Lake was also deregulated.

 Eradication of the beetle from an area is possible as seen in the successful cases in Illinois, New Jersey, and parts of New York.
 In addition to Ohio, there are active infestations in Massachusetts and New York as well as a recently discovered area in South Carolina.

 The first detection of ALB in the United States was in 1996 in Brooklyn, New York.
 It was determined that the beetle was brought to New York in untreated wooden shipping pallets.
 Many infestations were centralized to parks and street trees.
 As the infestation continued, satellite infestations were identified in Queens, Staten Island, Manhattan, and two separate areas on Long Island- Amityville and Islip creating five additional quarantines within the state.
 By 2019, all but one quarantine has been declared eradicated, therefore the Amityville quarantine is still ongoing at this time.